SOD96/SymfTest/README.md

 # Future Changes
 - Update frontend so the script isn't so repeated
 - Add an option to allow anagrams of words that are under the necessary amount of characters
+- Could utilize Symfony entities and use the validation processes within this.